Skip to main content

 "Great.
 I will tell them exactly where you will hide."
 Somnath teased Batuk.

 Bondita smiled as Asha put the first round of sindoor from her plate on Bondita's cheeks.
-She returned the same on both cheeks of Asha as Bina insisted "Not only the cheeks, smear each other's hairline and Shankhapola too.
+She returned the same on both cheeks of Asha as Bina insisted, "Not only the cheeks, smear each other's hairline and Shankhapola too.
 It's good luck."
-She showed them how, as they did the same to Bina.
-Soon all the women were busy in Sindoor Khela smearing Sindoor on those they knew and they didn't.
+She showed them how, and they did the same to Bina.
+Soon, all the women were busy in Sindoor Khela, smearing Sindoor on those they knew and those they didn't.
 Bondita liked this chaos.
-She didn't know about others but at least in her home, during these festivities, nobody asked each other their caste and creed as they participated in colouring everyone the same way.
+She didn't know about others, but at least in her home, during these festivities, nobody asked each other their caste and creed as they participated in colouring everyone the same way.

 "Where is Sampoorna didi?"
 She asked as realisation dawned on her.
-She held Asha's hand and whispered to her ears.
-"I will go get Sampoorna Didi to see the goddess before She leaves."
+She held Asha's hand and whispered in her ear.
+"I will go get Sampoorna Didi to see the goddess before she leaves."
 Ashapurna nodded.

 "Where are you going?"
 Bondita stopped at Aniruddha's words at the threshold.
 She turned back as his eyes hovered on her glowing face.
 The stains of red on her cheeks and nose made his heart beat faster.
 Bondita looked away, making him aware that he was staring.